 For marketing purposes and to improve our website and analyse traffic and user interaction, we collect data sent by your web browser, for example, your IP address and your operating system, and through your use of any mobile device application that we make available (App).
 We may also use third parties to analyse App usage data and traffic at our website, which may involve the use of cookies.
 Information collected through such analysis is anonymous.

-To use our web site, you must consent to our use of cookies.
+To use our website, you must consent to our use of cookies.
 You can withdraw or modify your consent to our use of cookies at any time.
 If you no longer wish to receive cookies you can use your web browser settings to accept, refuse and delete cookies.
 If you set your browser to refuse cookies, you may not be able to use parts of our website.

 Cookies do not contain personal information in themselves but can be used to identify a person when combined with other information.
 Cookies are small text files which are transferred to your computer’s hard drive through your web browser that enables our web site to recognise your browser and capture and remember certain information.